razerofficial/CChromaEditor/README.md

 <a name="PluginReverse"></a>
 **PluginReverse**

 Reverse the animation frame order of the `Chroma` animation.
 Returns the animation id upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.
 Animation is referenced by id.

 ```C++
 // DLL Interface